Digital art of person in coat and tie holding sign with x and sign with check

 5. Using inappropriate email account names

-6. Not checking the email address you gave the college
+6. Not checking the email you gave the college

 Related: How to Write a Strong Professional Email People Will Read

-7. Not providing your phone number on your application
+7. Not providing your phone number or SSN on your application

 Most students have cell phones, and most colleges will try to reach you on your cell phone if they want to speak with you.
 You don't want to end up playing phone tag when they try to reach you on your home phone, or your little brother might forget to give you the message when a college calls.
-Again, as with e-mail, make sure that you have a cleaned-up cell phone greeting if providing your number; a college representative isn’t going to understand or appreciate a “cute” voicemail greeting.
+Again, as with email, make sure that you have a cleaned-up cell phone greeting if providing your number; a college representative isn’t going to understand or appreciate a “cute” voicemail greeting.
+Also if you fail to provide your social security number, colleges will not be able to download your FAFSA and will not be able to provide you with a need-based aid package, including any government grants or loans.

-When colleges have supplemental applications (such as an addition to the Common Application), they have a serious purpose in asking certain questions.
+When colleges have supplemental application essays, they have a serious purpose in asking certain questions.
 If you're asked how you became interested in the college or university, take the time to provide a thoughtful answer.
 Know something about the college and its mission when responding.
 One-sentence answers generally don’t make good impressions.
 Colleges request supplemental application essays or personal statements for good reasons.
 If they inform you that you neglected to include one with your application, it isn’t a good idea to respond that you already wrote an essay that you included with the Common Application (big mistake).
 Even if they admit you, that supplemental answer could have put you in the running for special programs or even scholarships.

 9. Not taking senior year seriously